alonitac/LinuxProject/README.md

 While changing `YOUR_NAME_HERE` to your name, e.g. `linux_project/alonit`.

-The branch name must start with `linux_project/`.

-> [!NOTE]
-> Don't worry if you're not familiar with Git or branches yet.
+Don't worry if you don't understand exactly what "branch" is, or why do you do these steps.
-> We'll cover those topics later on.
+We'll cover those topics later on in the course.
->
-> You might wonder why these steps seem a bit cumbersome.
-> The reason we're asking you to fork the repo, clone it, and create a branch is because DevOps engineers follow these steps as part of their daily workflow.
+We can only say than DevOps engineers do these steps as part of their daily workflow.

 Let's get started...